Viibrant/covid-dashboard/README.md

 ```
 export FLASK_APP=app.py && flask run
 ```
-is all you need to get this project running, follow the URL outputted in the terminal to find access the local web server.
+is all you need to get this project running, follow the URL outputted in the terminal to access the local web server.

 ### Prerequisites